FlutterFlow/flutterflow-documentation/docs/ff-concepts/adding-customization/custom-code.md

 providing real-time feedback as you write.
 ![code-analyzer.png](imgs%2Fcode-analyzer.png)
 When there is a compilation error, the code analyzer will stop running and display the errors caught by the compiler.
-Once fixed, save the code and rerun the Compile Code button.
+Once fixed, save the code and rerun using the Compile Code button.
 The code analyzer should then be reconnected.
 You can also manually reconnect it if needed.

 ### Custom Code Automatic Imports